 Raising concerns

-If you are concerned about the way we are handling your information or wish to make a complaint please contact the
+If you are concerned about the way we are handling your information or wish to make a complaint please contact the Business Manager in writing.

-If you still have further concerns then please contact the Data Protection Officer – Paul Cook – email: dpo@snee.nhs.uk
+If you still have further concerns then please contact the Data Protection Officer – Paul Cook – email: dpo@snee.nhs.uk.

-The Data Protection Officer is provided by Suffolk and North East Essex Integrated Care Board, more information is available at: https://suffolkandnortheastessex.icb.nhs.uk/
+The Data Protection Officer Service is provided by Suffolk and North East Essex Integrated Care Board, more information is available at: https://suffolkandnortheastessex.icb.nhs.uk/.

 If the issue cannot be resolved by our organisation or the Data Protection Officer, you have the right to report it to the Information Commissioners Office (ICO).
 The ICO is the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 You can contact them on the details below: